index

 The difference in their behavior is geometric.

 The mathematics of self-correction has been understood in pieces for over a century.
 Lyapunov showed that certain scalar functions guarantee stability when they decrease along trajectories1.
 Ashby’s cybernetics formalized feedback as requisite variety—a system’s capacity to match environmental perturbations2.
 Control theory developed transfer functions and stability criteria.
-What has been missing is a unified geometric language that reveals why some feedback architectures converge while others cycle, independent of the specific domain—and why complexity itself tends to generate cycling.
+What has been missing is a geometric language that reveals why some feedback architectures converge while others cycle, independent of the specific domain—and why complexity itself tends to generate cycling.

 The key insight is that correction fields—the vector fields describing how systems respond to deviation—can be classified by their differential structure.
 A correction field that derives from a scalar potential (the gradient of some function) has zero curl and produces pure convergence.
 A correction field assembled from multiple objectives, constraints, or state-dependent rules generically has nonzero curl and produces cycling.
 This classification is coordinate-free: it depends only on the intrinsic geometry of the state space, not on how we choose to describe it.